Scholarships / College Aid

 Check out the various scholarship opportunities below, and be sure to note deadlines and submission requirements.

-We encourage you visit their web site to learn more about scholarships and low interest student loans.
+Another tremendous resource for scholarships and information on how to pay for college is the Vermont Student Assistance Corporation, commonly known as VSAC.
+We encourage you to check out some of their helpful links (in the "helpful links" box below); or visit their web site to learn more about scholarships and low interest student loans.
 You can visit their site by CLICKING HERE

 Randolph Union High School Scholarship Information Packet

 RU uses a common application for students to apply for a range of scholarships.
 The common application can be downloaded here: 2022 Application and Information Packet.
 The following scholarships may be applied for using this application: